dannisse/dannisse/README.md

 - 👀 I’m interested in software development and engineering.
 - 🌱 I currently have 4 years of university experience with Python, C++, Java, C, C#, HTML, CSS, and 2 years of mentorship experience with Python, C#, and Swift.
 - 💞️ I’m looking to find a position as an Entry-Level Software Engineer.
-CUURENT PROJECT I AM WORKING ON: Kain Na — A website containing my family's filipino recipes.
+- CURRENT PROJECT: Kain Na — A website containing my family's filipino recipes.
 <!---
 dannisse/dannisse is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.